 Reported crimes may involve individuals not associated with Mines.
 Non-Campus Building and property crimes include crimes reported by other law enforcement agencies in areas around Mines stay-away locations.

-Hate crimes: There was 1 Hate Crime reported for Calendar Year 2020.
-There were no reported hate crimes for Calendar Years 2018 or 2019 within the Mines Clery geography.
+Hate crimes: There were no reported hate crimes for Calendar Year 2022.
+There were no reported hate crimes for Calendar Year 2021 or for Calendar Year 2020.